 *To be eligible for students prices, participants must provide proof of their full-time student status for the current academic year.
 Our standard policy is to provide all full-time students, be they Undergraduates or Master students, access to student participation rates.
 Part-time master and doctoral students who are also currently employed will however, be allocated academic status.

 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.

 The number of participants is limited to 8.
 Places will be allocated on a first come, first serve basis.
 The course will be officially confirmed, when at least 5 individuals are enrolled.

 Course fees cover: teaching materials (handouts, Stata do-files, program templates and datasets to use during the course), a temporary course licence of Stata valid for 30 days from the beginning of the course.

 Individuals interested in attending the training course should contact TStat Training to ask for a registration form.
 The completed application should then be returned to TStat by 25th November 2022.

 This course offers a rigorous overview of existing dynamic panel data analysis techniques, thus providing participants with the opportunity to acquire the more advanced technical capabilities currently available for panel data analysis.

-Due to the current pandemic situation, the 2022 edition of this training course will now be offered ONLINE, on a part-time basis on the 21st-22nd-23rd and 29th-30th of September.
+Due to the current pandemic situation, the 2022 edition of this training course will now be offered ONLINE, on a part-time basis on the 5th-6th-7th and 12th-13th of December.